frequently asked questions

-Additionally, I want you to know that I only work with adults (18+), and am aligned with the LGBTQIA+ community, and provide knowledgeable, affirming care for all queer folks.
-I also affirm and am knowledgeable in queer relationships, consensual non-monogamy, open and polyamorous relationships.
+Additionally, we want you to know that we only work with adults (18+), and are aligned with the LGBTQIA+ community, and provide knowledgeable, affirming care for all queer folks.
+We also affirm and are knowledgeable in queer relationships, non-monogamous, open, and polyamorous relationships.

-If you feel like the support you need doesn't match up with my offerings and skill set, please know there is a therapist out there for you!
-Take a look at my Resources page to find other websites that may be able to help connect you to services more aligned with your current needs.
+If you feel like the support you need doesn't match up with our offerings and skill sets, please know there is a therapist out there for you!
+Take a look at our Resources page to find other websites that may be able to help connect you to services more aligned with your current needs.

 Do you provide in-person sessions?

-At this time I only offer online therapy.
-Being in the same physical space as your therapist may be important to you for any number of reasons and I support you finding the best fit for your journey, even if it's not me!
-If you are looking for a therapist who provides in-person services, please take a look at my Resources page.
+At this time we only offer online therapy.
+Being in the same physical space as your therapist may be important to you for any number of reasons and we support you finding the best fit for your journey!
+If you are looking for a therapist who provides in-person services, please take a look at the Resources page.

-If you are curious about online therapy or want to see if it's a good fit for you, you are welcome to schedule a free virtual consultation so you can try out the platform and ask me any questions you have about using this modality for therapy.
-To set up your free consultation, please email me with dates and times you are typically available and I will respond within 1-2 business days.
+If you are curious about online therapy or want to see if it's a good fit for you, you are welcome to schedule a free virtual consultation so you can try out the platform and ask any questions you have about using this modality for therapy.
+To set up your free consultation, please email us with dates and times you are typically available and we will respond within 1-2 business days.

 Do you provide support in between sessions?